tcarland/tcanetpp/README.md

  * Network: IP functions for manipulating IPv4 and IPv6 Addresses
  * Logging: A thread-safe logging facility

-  The library has intentionally few external dependencies outside of libc.
+  The library has few external dependencies outside of libc.
 The project can build an additional individual library for the command buffer class.
-The pthreads library dependency is only needed for the Thread related classes.
+The pthreads library dependency is needed for the *Thread* classes.

-#### Building
+### Building

  The project uses the **tcamake** build environment for managing project dependencies.
 This provides a Makefile template for projects.
 To build, the **tcamake** project should be pulled down to the parent directory of the project by running:

 ```